Do you suspect that you’d be better off if you were being creative, but can’t seem to get around to it?

 The Phenomenal Women Art Retreat is a celebration of connection — to culture, to creativity, to each other, and ultimately, to yourself.

-Each day on retreat unfolds at a gentle, spacious pace.
-After breakfast, we gather for a morning session centered around a “word of the day.”
-Together, we explore its meaning — both in art and in life — and talk about what to notice as we move through the day.
+We filter into the dining room at the Casa at different times for a delicious home-cooked breakfast.
+Then at 10am we gather for a morning session centered around a “word of the day.”
+Together we explore its meaning — both in art and in life — and talk about what to notice as we move through the day.

-Then we head out into Oaxaca, wandering her streets and markets, tasting the flavors, and taking in her rhythms and traditions, all while staying curious about how the word of the day shows up around us.
-Later, we return to the casa to rest, reflect, and translate those experiences into art
+Then we head out into town, wandering streets and markets, tasting the flavors, and taking in rhythms and traditions, all while staying curious about how the word of the day shows up around us.

-Art has a remarkable way of helping us process and make sense of what we experience.
-We can be moved simply by viewing it, and even more transformed by creating it ourselves.
 On this retreat, art becomes a way to notice, remember, and respond to the world around you.
 You’ll build confidence on this retreat, and begin to see the world through a creative lens.

 This is about more than just making art.